SymWizard07/soul-casters/README.txt

+Install this project using Gradle if possible for best management.

 Start the Server.jar file if hosting the game.
 Start the Client.jar file and enter the host's IP to connect in the GUI.